philanc/slua/README.md

 - BonaLuna, by Christophe Delord - http://www.cdsoft.fr/bl/bonaluna.html
 - Luabuild, by Steve Donovan, is a much more ambitious tool to build a static Lua with bundled libraries - https://github.com/stevedonovan/luabuild

+And I am of course grateful to the PUC-Rio team for the wonderful [Lua](http://www.lua.org/).

 ### License

 Lua and all extension libraries are distributed under the terms of their respective licenses (MIT or equivalent).
 See LICENSE files in directories lua, luafilesystem, and the file lpeg.html in directory lpeg.